FrkLindberg/Exam-project-VSC/README.md

 Contributing:
-- Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+- Feel free to contribute and make suggestions on how I could improve my project.
-- If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+- You can fork my repository and make a pull request, or open an issue with the tag "improvement" or whatever else you want to call it.

   Fork the Project:
-    - Create your Feature Branch (git checkout -b feature/AmazingFeature)
-    - Commit your Changes (git commit -m 'Add some AmazingFeature')
+    - Fork the repository (wonder how?
+Google "how to fork a repository GitHub").
+    - Fix whatever you want.
-    - Push to the Branch (git push origin feature/AmazingFeature)
+    - Submit a pull request to me (aka. the project owner).
-    - Open a Pull Request

-License:
-- Distributed under the project_license.
-See LICENSE.txt for more information.

 Contact:
 - Project Link: https://github.com/FrkLindberg/Exam-project-VSC

+If you want to, you can give my project a star to show your support on my journey.